 Graphologists claim to be capable of interpreting the character or personality of the writer by supposed traits left behind in the written line.
 They do not, by definition, compare handwriting to determine authorship or genuineness of the document.

 Based solely upon handwriting, graphologists consider themselves capable of making statements about the honesty, physical attributes and infirmities, or injuries of the writer.
-Some claim that a self-study and subsequent change of one’s handwriting could control alcoholism, reduce depression and loneliness, turn failure (both social and business) into success, and cause many other miracles.
+Some claim that a self-study and subsequent change of one’s handwriting could control alcoholism, cure illnesses, reduce depression and loneliness, turn failure (both social and business) into success, and cause many other miracles.
 These capabilities, even if possible, are most certainly beyond the realm of the government-trained Forensic Document Examiner.

 All too often we find the graphologist attempting to conduct a document comparison, leaning upon past experience, such as it is, with handwriting “analysis” as a qualification for an unrelated examination.
 Many graphologists do not stop there, but continue on into typewriter/printer identification, photocopier examinations, and even alteration and obliteration recoveries.
-Many offer their services as handwriting identification experts and even as Forensic Document Examiners in advertisements such as those found in telephone directories, legal newspapers, and throughout the internet.
+Many offer their services as handwriting identification experts and even as Forensic Document Examiners in advertisements such as those found in legal newspapers and throughout the internet.
 In fact, these pseudo-scientists normally far outnumber the Forensic Questioned Document Examiners listed in such publications.

-Often, Courts will note that Graphologists cannot supply irrefutable and reproducible evidence to support their opinions, but much too frequently the graphologist is accepted by an unenlightened judge as an expert in an area of expertise far outside the scope of his or her training and competence.
+Courts have noted that Graphologists cannot supply irrefutable and reproducible evidence to support their opinions, but much too frequently the graphologist is accepted by an unenlightened judge as an expert in an area of expertise far outside the scope of his or her competence.
+In recent years most graphologists have removed any mention of graphology, or training in graphology, from their curriculum vitae.
+That said, individuals that these graphologists list as having trained them can be found in an internet search as graphologists themselves.

 The Graphology/Forensic Document Examination association can be thought of as similar or analogous to that of the Astrology/Astronomy or Alchemy/Chemistry relationships.
-It is simply a pseudo-science, much as voodoo, tarot cards, palm reading, and the like.
+It is simply a pseudo-science, much as phrenology, voodoo, tarot cards, palm reading, and the like.

 The Forensic Document Examiner